 There’s another huge selling point that sets F45 apart from the rest which Paige and Rob touch on: the music.
 While gym playlists are usually pretty horrific, and seldom feature the bangers you love, F45 workouts have been curated by DJs who adeptly work to specific BPMs and genres (depending on the region and demographic) to ensure that the gym’s occupants can get the best out of their without suffering through one-hit-wonders.

 Rob says: “The big issue with the music is obviously people’s taste.
-You go America for instance and it’s definitely more of an R’n’b style focus in America.
+You go to America for instance and it’s definitely more of an R’n’b style focus.
 In Australia, we’re more house music, happy house and all that kind of stuff, and rock.
 What we’ve done is we’ve now got different genres.
-They can log on, there’s jazz, there’s rap, there’s hip hop, there’s everything you can possibly imagine, and we have what we call our Workout Mix Of The Day, which is obviously a 45 minute playlist, but they can also pick different 45 minute playlists from the different genres that we have to meet their tastes.”
+They can log on, there’s jazz, there’s rap, there’s hip hop, there’s everything you can possibly imagine, and we have what we call our Workout Mix Of The Day, which is obviously a 45-minute playlist, but they can also pick different 45-minute playlists from the different genres that we have to meet their tastes.”

 “Well the thing that makes us completely different to most of the other gym models out there.
-You look at Orangetheory or a Barry’s Bootcamp, 70 % of the studio is treadmills and rowers, which means that 70% of your workout is a treadmill and a rower.
-In three years times and five years times, guess what they’ll be doing?
-Treadmills and rowers- they are fads.
+You look at Orangetheory or Barry’s Bootcamp, 70 per cent of the studio is treadmills and rowers, which means that 70 per cent of your workout is a treadmill and a rower.
+In three years’ time and five years’ time, guess what they’ll be doing?
+Treadmills and rowers – they are fads.
 Whether you like it or not, Orangetheory and Barry’s Bootcamp won’t be around in ten years.

 “Soulcycle is very similar.
 It’s one discipline.
 You get on a bike, you’re riding, you leave.
 They’re actually already facing issues in filling their classes, because it’s starting to already look like it’s becoming a little bit of a fad, because it gets boring getting on a cycle bike every single day.
 It’s something you can do once a week or maybe twice a week or maybe once a month even.